QUOTES-What people in Hong Kong say about Apple Daily | Politics

 LI, 53, MANAGEMENT INDUSTRY "It's very painful to see Hong Kong become like this.
 Whatever you do, you could be in jail.
 Everyone has to hold on.
 Hopefully, Hong Kong could go back to the way we knew it.

-"Its news are so fake.
+"Its news is so fake.
 This newspaper should have closed down a while ago.
-"During the riot it portrayed rioters as heroes.
+"During the riot, it portrayed rioters as heroes.

 "Apart from negative news (against the government), it doesn't have much else.
 It uses huge pictures and headlines to fill the pages.
 "It will be better for security in Hong Kong."